6 Steps to Building a Successful Online Drop Shipping Business

-4. Build your e-commerce website
+4. Build your ecommerce website.

-Even if you have a sizeable budget that would allow you to hire a web design and development company to create a custom solution, it’s a much wiser move to use one of the plug-and-play options, especially in the beginning.
+Even if you have a sizable budget that would allow you to hire a web design and development company to create a custom solution, it’s a much wiser move to use one of the plug-and-play options, especially in the beginning.
 Once you are established and the revenue is coming in, then you can explore additional website customization.

-5. Create a customer acquisition plan
+5. Create a customer acquisition plan.

 Having a great product and a website is great, but without customers looking to buy, you don’t have a business.
 There are several ways to attract potential customers, but the most effective option is to start a Facebook ad campaign.

 This allows you to generate sales and revenue right from the start, which can contribute to quick scaling.
 Facebook allows you to place your offer directly in front of a highly targeted audience.
 This gives you the ability to compete with the largest brands and retailers immediately.

 You also have to think long term, so search engine optimization and email marketing should also be a focus.
 Collect emails from the start and set up automated email sequences that offer discounts and special offers.
 It’s an easy way to leverage your existing customer base and generate revenue without additional advertising and marketing spend.

 Related: Need a Business Idea?
 Here are 55

 You need to track all of the data and metrics available to grow your business.
 This includes Google Analytics traffic and Facebook conversion pixel data, if that is your main customer acquisition channel.
 When you are able to track every single conversion -- to know where the customer originated from and what path they took on your website that eventually led to a sale -- it enables you to scale what works and eliminate what doesn’t.